awsdocs/amazon-ecs-developer-guide/doc_source/ecs-developer-tools.md

 For a tutorial that guides you through the console, see [Getting started with Amazon ECS](getting-started.md)\.

 When starting out, many customers prefer using the console because it provides instant visual feedback on whether the actions they take succeed\.
-AWS customers that are familiar with the AWS Management Console, can easily manage related resources such as load balancers and EC2 instances\.
+AWS customers that are familiar with the AWS Management Console, can easily manage related resources such as load balancers and Amazon EC2 instances\.

 Start with the AWS Management Console\.